Understanding Dementia Course

 What dementia is, the types of dementia including Alzheimer's, and signs and symptoms.

-View the part 1 presentation (.ppt)
+View the part 1 What is Dementia presentation (ppt)

 Part 2 - What is Dementia